Simpson Memorial United Methodist Church (Greenville, Indiana)

-The Simpson Memorial United Methodist Church is a historic United Methodist church located at Greenville, Floyd County, Indiana.
+The Simpson Memorial United Methodist Church is a historic United Methodist church located at Greenville, Indiana.
 It was designed by church plan catalogue architect Benjamin D. Price and built by Capt.
 John Nafius in 1899.
 It is a frame Gothic Revival style church built on the Akron Plan and topped by a hipped and gable roof.
 It features lancet windows and a corner bell tower topped with four square piers sheathed in tin.

 It was listed on the National Register of Historic Places in 2004.